MsHerni/backup-manager/README.md

 The configuration file is generated during installation.
 This file has multiple sections for customizing backups.

+*⚠️ The script loads the configuration file at startup.
+If you make changes to the configuration file (`conf.ini`), you must restart the systemd service for the changes to take effect.*

 Example of conf.ini:
 ```ini
 [settings]